 It looks like this feature is designed to help protect the average Windows user, who might have outdated programs installed.
 Windows can clean them up and make sure they don’t cause problems.
 However, Windows doesn’t provide any notice that it’s removed a program–the program will just appear to vanish from your system.

 When Windows 10’s first big update arrived, many people on Reddit noticed a variety of programs were being silently removed–most of which were hardware-related utilities.
 People have reported that it removed the popular Speccy, CPU-Z, HWMonitor, and CCleaner programs from many people’s systems.
 Many people claim it removed hardware drivers like Intel Rapid Storage Technology and AMD Catalyst Control Center, too.
 In some cases, people even reported that it removed PDF viewers and antivirus programs (perhaps outdated ones).
 Confusingly, it seems like the Windows update removed these programs from some computers but not others.
 Reports are not completely consistent.

 Microsoft hasn’t directly commented on this.
 In fact, Microsoft specifically declined to comment when asked about this by VentureBeat.
 We also haven’t seen them issue a statement to any other media outlet or a blog post on the subject.
 That’s why we can only piece this together from what people are reporting on social media and forums.
-However, the Microsoft Services Agreement that applies to Windows does explicitly states that Microsoft may remove access to software or hardware.
+However, the Microsoft Services Agreement that applies to Windows does explicitly state that Microsoft may remove access to software or hardware.

 The Fix: Just Reinstall the Program